Understanding and Applying for Life Insurance

 Step 4: Undergo a Medical Exam

 Many whole life insurance applications require a medical examination to assess your health.
-The medical exam may be more comprehensive due to the long-term nature of the coverage.
+The medical exam may be more comprehensive than a term policy due to the long-term nature of the coverage.

 Step 5: Wait for Approval